khadas/khadas_docs/linux/source/vim4/BuildUboot.md

 * `u-boot.bin.signed` - for burning to the **eMMC**
 * `u-boot.bin.spi.bin.signed` - for burning to the **SPI Flash**

-### Build U-boot Debian package
+### Build U-Boot Debian package

-You can also choose the Debian U-boot package:
+You can also choose the Debian U-Boot package:

 ```bash
 $ make uboot-deb